 • Project Goals: The purpose of this project provides hurricane and coastal storm damage reduction at Rehoboth Beach and Dewey Beach, with a berm, a dune for each beach, including dune grass, dune fencing, beach fill and periodic nourishment every three years.

 Between October 27 & 30, 2012, Hurricane Sandy caused damage to the Delaware coast from Lewes Beach to Fenwick Island and up the Delaware Bay.
 Flood Control and Coastal Emergencies (FCCE) funds under Public Law 84-99 were used to complete a Project Information Report (PIR).
 The results of the PIR determined that the project was eligible for FCCE funding to repair the project to pre-storm conditions.
 Additionally, in response to P.L.
 113-2 Disaster Relief Appropriations Act, a PIR Addendum was completed to determine whether the project was eligible for FCCE funding under P.L.
 113-2 to restore the project to design template.
 Both the PIR and Addendum were approved.

 The Corps awarded the contract for FCCE Sandy work on 25 June 2013.
 Pumping was completed on 3 Nov 2013.
-Crossover, etc repairs were completed in Mar 2014.
+Crossover, etc repairs were completed in March 2014.

-FY15 work plan funds were used to award the 3rd periodic nourishment contract on 16 Jul 16.
-Pumping began in Nov 2016 & was completed in Dec 2016.
-Outfall extension, sand fence & dune grass were completed in Apr 17.
+FY15 work plan funds were used to award the 3rd periodic nourishment contract on 16 July 16.
+Pumping began in November 2016 & was completed in December 2016.
+Outfall extension, sand fence & dune grass were completed in April 17.

-This project was damaged by the Oct 2015 & Jan 2016 Nor'easters.
-A Project Information Report (PIR) & PIR Addendum under the authority of PL 84-99 were completed which recommended repair and restoration of the project.
+This project was damaged by the October 2015 & January 2016 Nor'easters.
+A PIR & PIR Addendum under the authority of PL 84-99 were completed which recommended repair and restoration of the project.
 The PIR & Addendum were ultimately approved by Corps HQUSACE.
 However, it was determined that the 3rd periodic nourishment would take the project to construction template so there was no FCCE work completed.

-FY19 Work Plan funds are being used to complete designs, plans and specification & award construction contract to complete 4th periodic nourishment.
-Contract is scheduled to be awarded in Aug 2019 with construction starting in Sep/Oct 2019.
+FY19 Work Plan funds were used to complete the 4th periodic nourishment.
+Contract was awarded in Sep 2019.
+Construction began in Oct 2019 and was completed in Nov 2019.